cantinilab/HuMMuS/README.md

 #devtools::install_github("cantinilab/HuMMuS")
 ```

-Before running HuMMuS, if you're using multiple conda environments, you need to make sure that `reticulate` points to the one where hummuspy is installed.
-You can precise it at the beginning of your code :
+Before running HuMMuS, if you're using multiple conda environments, you must ensure that the `reticulate` package points to the virtual environment where hummuspy is installed.
+You can specify it at the beginning of your R script, e.g.:

 ```r
 library(reticulate)
 # Using a specific conda environment
 envname = "hummuspy_env" # or "r-reticulate" for, e.g.:
 use_condaenv(envname, required = TRUE)
 ```

 For more details on how to set up the reticulate connection,
 see: https://rstudio.github.io/reticulate